lacework/terraform-gcp-config/examples/organization-level-config/README.md

   # Set this integration to be created at the Organization level,
   # a project id is needed since Lacework needs to deploy a few
   # resources and those will be created in the provided project
+  # if no project_id is supplied, the project hosting the Service Account used to run the Terraform will be used
   org_integration = true
   organization_id = "my-organization-id"
   project_id      = "abc-demo-project-123"